-1. What is Venous Insufficiency and can it be Cured?
+What is Venous Insufficiency, and can Venous Insufficiency be Cured?

 Venous insufficiency is a condition where the veins in your limbs are not able to send blood back to the heart, leading to blood pooling in the legs.
 In healthy veins, valves keep blood flowing in the right direction.
 If you have venous insufficiency, these valves do not work properly.